Fishing industry in Portugal: Marine fisheries

-The most important fish species landed in Portugal in 2004 were sardine, mackerel and horse mackerel, representing 37%, 9% and 8% of total landings by weight, and 13%, 1% and 8% of total value, respectively.
-Molluscs accounted for only 12% of total landings in weight, but 22% of total landings in value.
-Crustaceans were 0.6% of the total landings by weight and 5% by value.

-Fishing in foreign waters has decreased considerably since 1998, after the end of the fisheries agreement with Morocco and the renegotiation of the agreement with Mauritania.
-A new fisheries agreement between EU and Morocco has been reached, and started in March 2006, after a 7-year interval.
+Fishing in foreign waters decreased considerably in the late 90s, after the end of the EU's fisheries agreement with Morocco and the renegotiation of the agreement with Mauritania.
+A new fisheries agreement between the EU and Morocco was reached, and started in March 2006, after a 7-year interval.
 In 1999, 40 Portuguese vessels were fishing in Moroccan waters, making Morocco the second-largest foreign fisheries ground at that time.

-In 2004, 15% of the total landings were from international waters from 59 registered vessels, mainly from the northwest Atlantic, northeast Atlantic (Norway, Svalbard, Spain and Greenland since 2003) and the central Atlantic (Guinea-Bissau, Cape Verde, Senegal, Mauritania).
-In the northwest Atlantic, redfish was the most important species, with 50% of total catches, while in Spain it was sardine and horse mackerel, with 36%.
-Off Norway and Svalbard, cod (bacalhau in Portuguese) was the most important species, accounting for 82% of total catches, while from Greenland, redfish was the only species landed.
-Bacalhau is indeed one of the most popular fishes used in Portuguese cuisine, along with sardine and tuna.
+As of 2023, 19.22% of the total catch weight was from international waters, caught by 13 registered vessels, mainly based in the northwest Atlantic, northeast Atlantic (Norway, Svalbard, Spain and, since 2003, Greenland) and the central Atlantic (Guinea-Bissau, Cape Verde, Senegal, Mauritania).
+As of 2023, in the northwest Atlantic, Atlantic redfish, golden redfish and Atlantic cod were the most important species.
+In the northeast Atlantic, it was sardine in Spain, Atlantic cod off Norway and Svalbard, and redfish, cod and Northern Shrimp near Greenland.
+Throughout the south Atlantic, central Atlantic and Indian Ocean, blue shark dominated catch numbers.

+The most important fish species landed in Portugal in 2023 were chub mackerel, sardine and horse mackerel, representing 25%, 19% and 12% of total landings by weight, and 5%, 8% and 7% of total value, respectively.
+Molluscs accounted for only 13.5% of total landings in weight, but 28% of total landings in value.
+Crustaceans were 1.5% of the total landings by weight and 6% by value.

-The main landing sites in Portugal (including Azores and Madeira), according to total landings in weight by year, are the harbours of Matosinhos, Peniche, Olhão, Sesimbra, Figueira da Foz, Sines, Portimão and Madeira.
+The main landing sites in Portugal in 2023 (including the Azores and Madeira), according to total landings in weight by year, were the harbours of Sesimbra, Peniche, Matosinhos, Olhão, Aveiro, Figueira da Foz, Sines, Ilha de São Miguel, Caniçal (Madeira) and Portimao.

-Management applied to main fisheries
+Management

-The main objective of the national fisheries policy, particularly since 2002, is to maintain the sustainability of the sector and reverse the negative tendency of recent years.
-To achieve this objective, several measures have been adopted to promote recovery and stabilization of the fishing industry.
-At the same time, fleet renewal and modernization has been promoted in order to reduce production costs and improve work safety.
+The main objective of the national fisheries policy, particularly since 2002, is to maintain the sustainability of the sector, help manage overfishing and stock decline, and stabilize the fishing economy.
+This is inline with the EU's Common Fishery Policy.

-Structural modernization of the fishing industry, as well as the processing industry and the aquaculture sector, are also promoted within the present fisheries management plan.
-These objectives are in accordance with those established by the EU in the Common Fishery Policy.
-The present national management system includes the establishment of annual quotas for some species and fishing areas, the application of technical conservation measures, and limitation of fishing effort.
+To achieve this objective, several measures have been adopted.
+These include structural modernization of the fishing and processing industries and the aquaculture sector; the establishment of annual quotas for some species and fishing areas; the application of technical conservation measures; and limitation of fishing effort.